 When my daughter starting eating finger foods before turning one, I remember the afternoon snack fests.
-All the moms in my playgroup would bring a variety of snack foods – goldfish, crackers, pretzels and animal crackers (me too).
+All the moms in my playgroup would bring a variety of snack foods – goldfish, crackers, pretzels, and animal crackers (me too).
 Many of the kids would carry the little snack container and feast away.
 I didn’t think much about it until my daughter started to refuse dinner.

 Bad snacking almost always consists mainly of “snack” type foods.
 While I have no problem with kids eating these foods some of the time, they fail as good snacks for two good reasons.
 First, they do a poor job of filling little bellies up for long.
 And second, they don’t help fill kids’ nutrition gaps, which is an important role of snacks.

 The bad type of snacking also follows the “grazing model” of eating.
 This is where children get snacks in a bowl where they can just pick at it as they wish.
-For older children the equivalent would be letting them go freely into the pantry and picking out snacks anytime they want.
+For older children, the equivalent would be letting them go freely into the pantry and picking out snacks anytime they want.
 (For more on this, see 5 Reasons Moms Should Rethink Food Handouts.)

 Both of these snack habits, eating mainly snack-type foods and grazing, fail to help children manage their hunger.
 They never really fill up, and never really get hungry, so they are more likely to get more, or less, food than they need.

 So after making the realization with my daughter early on, I made some changes to her snack habits.
 Like her main meals, I began serving her snacks in her highchair.
-When we were on the go I tried my best to stop, sit somewhere and enjoy the food without distraction.
+When we were on the go I tried my best to stop, sit somewhere, and enjoy the food without distraction.
 Of course, at parties and play dates we would both graze, but that was more the exception than the rule.

 So good snacking is the opposite of bad snacking.
-There is structure to it.
+There is a structure to it.
 That means eating at the table or some designated place.
 There is timing to it.
 Trying to get it right between meals so hunger is managed nicely.
 And there is nutrition to it.
 Make nutritious and tasty snacks that fill kids up.

 In her books, Ellyn Satter calls snacks “mini-meals” which is how I’ve come to think of them.
-That means they consist of a couple of different food groups with a combination of protein, carbohydrates and fat.
+That means they consist of a couple of different food groups with a combination of protein, carbohydrates, and fat.
 This might be whole wheat crackers and a cheese stick or apple slices with peanut butter or carrots with hummus or yogurt with almond slices.
 (For more on this, see Top Ten Nutritious Snack Combination for Kids.)

-But other, less often times, it is goldfish, animal crackers or some snacky type of food.
+But other, less oftentimes, it is goldfish, animal crackers or some snacky type of food.
 For example, once a week I plan my daughter’s midmorning or afternoon snack with a trip to the grocery store where she gets a free cookie (she calls it the “cookie store,” thanks Vons!).

 And research suggests that more frequent eating occasions can be better for children.
-A recent review published in Critical Reviews in Food Science and Nutrition reveals that infrequent meals and snacks (including skipping meals) is associated with excess weight in children.
+A recent review published in Critical Reviews in Food Science and Nutrition reveals that infrequent meals and snacks (including skipping meals) are associated with excess weight in children.